Elabuga Institute (branch) of KFU: Children's university

-Children's university, first of all, is an educational project of Kazan (Volga Region) Federal University.
-The main objective of the project is to conduct interactive sessions in the popular science lectures form on the history, law, mathematics, chemistry, physics, astronomy, biology, etc., for children 8–14 years by leading professors and lecturers of the university.
+Children's university is an educational project of Kazan (Volga Region) Federal University.
+The main objective of the project is to conduct interactive sessions in the popular science lectures form on the history, law, mathematics, chemistry, physics, astronomy, biology, etc., for children 8–14 years by professors and lecturers of the university.

-First classes of Children's university were held on December 11, 2011, and since they held in Elabuga Institute KFU regularly.
+First classes of Children's university were held on December 11, 2011, and since they held in Elabuga Institute KFU.

 InteLLeto

 The project was created in 2010 on the basis of ESPU (Elabuga State Pedagogical University).
-Its purpose was to organize outdoor activities and comprehensive development of children between the ages of 7 to 15 years during the school holidays in the form of an intellectual-health camp.
+Its purpose was to organize outdoor activities and comprehensive development of children between the ages of 7 and 15 years during the school holidays in the form of an intellectual-health camp.

 Collaboration between KFU and school

 A number of textbooks for students and teachers of secondary education had been published within the project of Kazan (Volga Region) Federal University "Collaboration between KFU and school" in Elabuga Institute.

-There are some winners of various competitions among the benefits:

-Elabuga History in Documents and Materials (from ancient times to the beginning of the 20th century) author-originators are Maslova I. V., Krapotkina I. E. – is the winner of the VI Contest «Humanitarian book – 2012" (Kirov) among the teachers of educational institutions of secondary vocational and higher education, post-graduate students of the Volga Federal District in the category "History.
-Historical sciences";

-Collection of tasks on the history of Elabuga (from ancient times to the beginning of the 20th century) author-originators are Maslova I. V., Krapotkina I. E. and others is the winner of the VI Contest "Humanitarian book – 2012" (Kirov) among teachers educational institutions of secondary and higher vocational education, post-graduate students of the Volga Federal District in the category "History.
-Historical sciences";

-Elabuga History in Documents and Materials (from ancient times to the beginning of the 20th century) author-originators are Maslova I. V., Krapotkina I. E. is the winner of KFU Contest, 2012 "Best printed edition of the year" in the nomination "The best textbook of regional studies".

-Exercises and test materials on psychology.
-Author-originators are Panfilov, A. N., Ldokova G. M., Shagivaleeva G. R. – the third place of KFU Contest, 2012 "Best print edition of the year" in humanitarian direction in the section "Best textbook, study guide".